Team-Bunglon/phantom-striker/docs/LEVEL_FEEDBACK.md

 The player should maintain their height away from the spike with their strike.

 ## Level 5
-Name: Platform of Spikes -> Xylematic Platform
+Name: Platform of Spikes -> Xylematic Platforming
 Author: Ivan

 **[GENERAL]**